apache/bahir-website/site/index.md

 ## Apache Flink extensions

- - Flink connector for ActiveMQ
+ - Flink streaming connector for ActiveMQ
- - Flink connector for Flume
+ - Flink streaming connector for Flume
- - Flink connector for Redis
+ - Flink streaming connector for Redis
+ - Flink streaming connector for Akka
+ - Flink streaming connector for Netty

 The {{ site.data.project.name }} community welcomes the proposal of new extensions.

 ## Contact the {{ site.data.project.short_name }} community

 For {{ site.data.project.short_name }} updates and news, subscribe to our development mailing list.
-Check out [All Mailing Lists](/community)
+Check out [All Mailing Lists](/community).

 <div class="row">
   <div class="col-md-12">